bitcointranscripts/bitcointranscripts/bitcoin-explained/the-great-consensus-cleanup-revival.md

 And now the great consensus cleanup says let's just get rid of that altogether.
 However, 63 or 62 that's still okay.
 If you really do like if you're not attacking but you're burning coins that that should work.
-But yeah, so basically if people make 64 byte transactions in the future and the soft fork happens, then their transaction wouldn't be confirmed.
+But yeah, so basically if people make 64-byte transactions in the future and the soft fork happens, then their transaction wouldn't be confirmed.
 Then they have to make a new transaction that's either 63 or 65 or something else.
 As long as it's not 64.